-Feature · real estate dashboard
+Feature · real estate financial dashboard

-A real estate dashboard should answer whether the portfolio is making money, what changed, what needs attention, and which property is driving results.
+Lodge Ledger answers whether the portfolio is making money, what changed, what needs attention, and which property is driving results.

 Bottom line